GLOBAL MARKETS-Europe woes, US earnings season hit shares, euro

 Spanish bond yields rose after euro zone finance ministers said on Monday that Madrid did not need a bailout yet, adding to uncertainty about when Spain will ask for aid, widely seen as inevitable.

-Equity investors were also in a cautious mood as they awaited the kick-off of the U.S. quarterly earnings season, due to start in earnest after the market close with the release of results by aluminum maker Alcoa.
+Equity investors were also in a cautious mood as they awaited the kick-off of the U.S. quarterly earnings season, which started in earnest after the market close with the release of results by aluminum maker Alcoa.

+Alcoa reported a third-quarter net loss as the price of the metal slumped and demand remained weak, but its stock rose 2.6 percent in after-hours trade.

 "The tone of the market still feels greatly uncertain as we head into earnings season in the United States, and indeed the market is now focusing its attention that way as it seeks out bad news wherever it can find it," said Brad Bechtel, managing director at Faros Trading in Stamford, Connecticut.